thanhhue121/thanhhue121/README.md

-# 👋 About Me
+# 👋 Welcome to my GitHub

 Hi there!
-I’m **Thanh Huệ**, and welcome to my GitHub repository!
+I’m **Thanh Huệ**, I’m passionate about exploring new technologies, solving interesting problems, and sharing my journey through the projects I build.

-## 🌟 Who Am I?
-I’m a **[your role, e.g., aspiring developer/data analyst/student]** with a passion for **coding and data analysis**.
-I enjoy solving problems, learning new technologies, and building things that make life easier.
+## ✨ About Me
+- I love working on **coding and data analysis** projects.
+- Constantly learning and growing with a focus on **[Python, SQL, Excel, Power BI]**.
+- I believe in the power of **innovation and creativity** to turn ideas into impactful solutions.

 ## 🧰 Languages and Tools